SalvadorCarnelutti/Workout/README.md

 - Specify how you want to tackle those exercises (Set count, rep count and time)
 - Arrange your desired ordering for all your exercises
 - Schedule recurring days and time of the week to tackle on your workouts through sessions
+- Browse through all your available sessions set for any given day of the week

 ## Technologies
 Project is created with: